About

 Command

-- HELP - Get list of command
+- HELP - Get the lists of command

 - HELO, - same as EHLO (deprecated)